skrattaren/apf.rst/apf.rst

   neither of those sounds appropriate.

 - [p.
-27/21] The book Eric uses to summon his demon has the title "`Mallificarum Sumpta Diabolicite Occularis Singularum`_", or the Book of Ultimate Control.
+27/21] The book Eric uses to summon his demon has the title **Mallificarum Sumpta Diabolicite Occularis Singularum**, or the Book of Ultimate Control.
 But note the initials.

   Also, the actual dog-Latin translates more or less to: "Evil-making